Store your tubers for the winter

 Plastic wrap technique

 Personally, we don't use this technique since we would have to buy way too much plastic wrap.
-However, we know of several other dahlia growers who have had great success with this technique.
-It's a good alternative if you don't have a lot of tubers.
+However, we know of several other dahlia growers who have great success with this technique.
+This is a good alternative if you don't have a large quantity of tubers.

-First, roll a first tuber in the plastic wrap 2 or 3 turns to insulate it well.
+First, roll the first tuber in the plastic wrap 2 or 3 turns to insulate it well.
 Place another tuber on top of the first and roll a few more turns.
 Repeat this sequence with the rest of your tubers.
-Depending on the size of the tubers, you can make bundles of 10 without any problem.
-When your package is finished, fold the sides over the package to keep in the humidity.
+Depending on the size of the tubers, you can make packs of 10 without problem.
+When your bundle is finished, fold the sides over the bundle to seal in moisture.

 The miracle recipe

-Unfortunately, there is not one way to do it for everyone.
-Several factors will affect the conservation of tubers: storage location, temperature, humidity, etc. What we recommend is to go and have a look once a month to make sure the tubers are doing well.
-You will quickly see if it is too hot or if it is too humid.
-If a tuber is moldy, discard it immediately so as not to mold others in the container.
+Unfortunately, there is not one way of doing things that is the same for everyone.
+Several factors will affect the conservation of tubers: storage location, temperature, humidity, etc. What we recommend is to take a look once a month to make sure the tubers are doing well.
+You will quickly see if it is too hot or too humid.
+If a tuber is moldy, throw it away immediately so as not to cause the others in the container to become moldy.

 Keep in mind that we do not keep all of our dahlias.
-Even if we have a well-tempered cold room, we also sometimes lose tubers during storage.
+Even though we have a well-tempered cold room, we also sometimes lose tubers during storage.